GuttPukrr/GuttPukrr/README.md

 My current hyperfixation is : Evangelion , JJBA : SBR  & The Limbus Company DND Campaign !
 I currently am into playing : The Thing (Remastered) & Animal Hospital !

-𖤓 My OC's may often have a strawpage, so check them out in their respective links below! i also make ponytown skins , so if you have a request , make one on my straw , cus i dont have a current request box !!
+𖤓 My OC's may often have a strawpage, so check them out in their respective links below! i also make ponytown skins , so if you have a request , check out my strawpage " skins of the gutter " !

 ♬ I am an avid music fan.
 I listen to a ton of industrial punk, new wave, overall alternative music.
 My top favorites are: And One, KMFDM, Oingo Boingo, The Garden, Mystery Skulls, Malice Mazir, Slayer, NIN, The Smiths, MSI and Ashbury Heights!